The voice of BB8 is now the voice of Sonic the Hedgehog

 And if that's not enough to blow your mind, I've got some more news for you.
 According to Variety, Ben Schwartz is going to voice Sonic the Hedgehog.

+Some context for the above tweet, this isn't the first iconic 'blue' character from the 90s that Schwartz has voiced.
+There's Dewy from the new Duck Tales, who is blue.
+There's Leonardo from the Teenage Mutant Ninja Turtles, who is also blue.

-Just in case you didn't know, Ben Schwartz is also the voice of BB8 in The Force Awakens and The Last Jedi.
+And also: Ben Schwartz is also the voice of BB8 in The Force Awakens and The Last Jedi.
+He isn't blue, but still.

 BB8 is Sonic.
 Sonic is BB8.